Property Graph Anti-Patterns

 DENY TRAVERSE ON GRAPH neo4j NODES Restricted TO data_analyst;

--- Lineage tracking via metadata edges
+-- Lineage tracking via append-only provenance edges.

 MATCH (src:SourceSystem {id: 'erp_01'})